-For the last few years Berthoud has been expanding the water treatment plant to better serve residents and allow us to be independent of the larger surrounding communities with our water needs.
-Now that expansion is complete, here are some facts about what was added:
+Berthoud has been expanding the water treatment plant to better serve residents and to be independent of the larger surrounding communities with our water needs.
+Now that expansion is complete, here are some updated facts.

 Coagulation and Flocculation Basins